Oil Recycling for Boaters

 Marina FREE Take Back Program

-Marinas in San Mateo County will help you recycle or safely manage of oil absorbent materials like bilge pads, used motor oil, and filters.
+Marinas in San Mateo County will help you recycle or safely manage oil absorbent materials like bilge pads, used motor oil, and filters.
 Call the marina or speak to the harbormaster about limits and hours when you’re ready to responsibly recycle and dispose of these materials.
 At Pillar Point Harbor and Oyster Point Marina, you can even get free oil absorbent pads for your boat in exchange for the used ones with the Oil Pad Exchange Program.

 - Properly dispose of used oil, filters, and absorbent materials: Do not put used oil absorbent materials in the trash.
 Dispose of them as hazardous waste at your marina.
 Have more than used oil, filters, and absorbent materials to get rid of?
 Make an appointment online or call (650) 363-4718 to drop-off oil and other hazardous waste for free.
 The facility takes a variety of products such as paints, batteries, antifreeze, and cleaning products.
 Click here for a full list of acceptable materials.